palewire/django-postgres-copy/docs/index.rst

                        for every row in the database by providing a dictionary with the name of the columns as keys and the static inputs as values.

+``temp_table_name``    Set the name of the temporary database table name used
+                       to stage data during import.
+If not provided, a name will be generated on the fly.
+The generated name is not guaranteed to be unique, which could negatively impact parallel import operations.
 =====================  =======================================================